 First, a few of them require a strapless bra – which means a day of discomfort, AND one more thing to remember to pack.
 Second, they are looooong.
 I’m 5’6″ and while standing, my maxi dresses are the right length, but when I walk, I have to pick up the front of my maxi dresses to avoid tripping (graceful I am not).
 Finally, there is no place to slip my phone or ID – because NONE of my dresses have pockets.

 Encircled has elegantly solved all of these #traveldressproblems with their new Adiona dress – a maxi dress for travel.
 I love all of the company’s thoughtfully-designed pieces, so when they offered to send me one of their Adiona dresses, I was incredibly excited.
-I adore all of encircled’s pieces, including their Revolve Dress and dressy sweatpants.
+I adore all of encircled’s pieces, including their Revolve Dress, dressy sweatpants, and a very cute multiway wrap top.

 Typically, I think of a maxi dress as something I’d pack for a summer trip or beach vacation.
 Since this trip was in late September, I knew I’d need to do some creative styling to suit the changing temperatures in New York that time of year.